mcbottcher/cheat_sheets/python.md

 - `map(func, iter)`: Applies func to each element of iterable
 - Returns a map object, need to covert to another type to view, e.g. list()
+- map object is an iterator -> it doesn't store the new data, just how to data is mapped, so when extracting a value it will map the value on the fly

 ```python
 def func(a):